 There are different approaches for the analysis and evaluation of the vulnerability of people, regions or systems to possible impacts of climate change.
-One of the best-known concepts is the vulnerability concept of the Intergovernmental Panel on Climate Change (IPCC) of 2007 (Parry et al. 2007).
-In that context, vulnerability refers to the degree to which a person, an area or a system is affected by climate changes and the extent to which the impacts can be dealt with.
-Vulnerability depends on the type and intensity of the change in climate (exposure or climate signal), the sensitivity and the adaptive capacity of the person, region or system.
+One of the best-known concepts is the vulnerability concept of the Intergovernmental Panel on Climate Change (IPCC) of 2007.
+In that context, vulnerability refers to the degree to which a person, an area or a system is affected by climate changes and the extent to which the affected can deal with those impacts.
+Vulnerability depends on the type and intensity of the change in climate (climate impact) as well as on the sensitivity and the adaptive capacity of the person, region or system.

 Since 2005, the knowledge about climate change and its consequences has constantly been enlarged.
-German research and joint projects (such as KLIWAS, KLIMZUG, klimazwei, KlimaMoro) have contributed significantly to this knowledge building.
-For this reason, a Germany-wide vulnerability analysis was carried out from 2011 until 2015.
-It shall collect available knowledge and evaluate Germany’s current and future vulnerability to climate change with the help of a newly developed method.
-The analysis was implemented in the context of the research project "Network Vulnerability" (“Netzwerk Vulnerabilität“).
+Research and joint projects (such as KLIWAS, KLIMZUG, klimazwei and KlimaMoro) have contributed significantly to this knowledge building.
+A Germany-wide climate effect and vulnerability analysis was carried out from 2011 until 2015.
+It shall compile existing knowledge and evaluate Germany’s current and future vulnerability with the help of a newly developed method.
+The analysis was implemented in the context of the research project "Network Vulnerability".
 In addition to the German Federal Environmental Agency, 15 other federal agencies and institutions are involved in the project.

-The results show: until the middle of the century the warming and thus the change in species will increase across Germany.
-This will affect the biological diversity in aquatic and terrestic ecosystems.
+until the middle of the century the warming and thus the change in species will increase across Germany.
+This will affect biological diversity as well as agriculture, forestry and human health through, for example, the spread of pests or vectors.
 At the same time the danger of heat waves and droughts with negative impacts for human health, building industry, agriculture and forestry will rise.
-With increasing climate change also the danger of flash floods and river floods will increase.
-Therefore also the damage potential of climate change to environment, health and infrastructure will become bigger, especially in agglomerations.
-The study shows also which climate impacts will affect which regions in particular: So, agglomerations in eastern Germany or in the Rhine valley are threatened by heat waves.
-In northern Germany the number of river floods can increase, whereas in southern Germany the floods due to heavy rains will increase.
+With increasing climate change the danger of flash floods and river floods will increase also.
+In consequence the damage potential of climate change to environment, health and infrastructure rises, especially in agglomerations.
+The study shows also which regions in particular are affected by climate impacts: Agglomerations in eastern Germany or in the Rhine valley for example are threatened by heat waves.
+In northern Germany the impacts of river floods can increase, whereas in southern Germany the floods due to heavy rains will increase.

-A proactive adaptation to the expected climate impacts is required in order to reduce the risks of climate change.
-Therefore, the results of the new nation-wide vulnerability assessment, which the Network Vulnerability has prepared, have been used in the further development of the German Adaptation Strategy and the Adaptation Action Plan, to priories adaptation needs.
+A proactive adaptation to the expected climate impacts is required in order to reduce the hazards of climate change.
+Therefore, the results of the nation-wide vulnerability assessment from 2015 have been used in the further development of the German Adaptation Strategy and the Adaptation Action Plan, to prioritise adaptation needs.